-In Visegrad we stopped at the Hungarian restaurant Nagyvillam, where we had a dinner.
+In Visegrad, we stopped at the Hungarian restaurant Nagyvillam, where we had dinner.
 It was included in the price of our trip.
-A place worth of my recommendation – both because of the tasty food and the beautiful views extending from its terraces.
+A place worth my recommendation – both because of the tasty food and the beautiful views extending from its terraces.

-More about Visegrad and its attractions you can read on the official webside.
+More about Visegrad and its attractions you can read on visitvisegrad.hu

 Szentendre is located approx. 20 km from Budapest.
 You can easily get there from the city – directly by suburban train from Batthyany Ter station, or a cruise passenger ship across the Danube.

-Szentendre is so called “city of artists” or “city of painters”.
+Szentendre is the so-called “city of artists” or “city of painters”.
 It is because of the many artists who came here at the beginning of the 20th century.

 In the town, next to several sacred objects there are also many interesting museums.